w3c/wai-tutorials/source/images/groups.html.erb.md

 ## Captions for Image Groups
 {:.ex}

 If a group of images has a caption, a `figure` element can be used to group those images.
 If individual images also have captions, `figure` and `figcaption` elements can be nested.
+(This example is only valid in HTML5.)

 {::nomarkdown}
 <%= sample_start %>